scifir/scifir-units/TO-DO.md

 ## ELECTRONICS (1)
 - TODO: check sensor libraries and decide which ones to support inside scifir-units (maybe in a new scifir library if needed)

-## PATTERNS (1)
-- TODO: possibly implement a pattern class using a regular expressions library

 ## EXTRA TOOLS (1)
 - TODO: Create scicalcs, a cli tool that calculates with scifir-units any value